palewire/first-python-notebook/docs/notebook/index.rst

     pwd

-The output is the full path of your current location, something like ``/Users/palewire/Code/first-python-notebook``.
-Unless you're currently in the project directory we created in `chapter 1`_, you need to change directories.
+The output is the full path of your location in the file system, something like ``/Users/palewire/Code/first-python-notebook``.
+If you aren't currently in the project directory we created in `chapter 1`_, you need to change directories.

 First, jump into the code directory: